 To work with radioactive material at the University at Buffalo, you must fill out one of two types of applications.

-If you are a principal investigator of a research project or chemical use involving radioactive materials, and/or qualified individuals responsible for supervising radioactive materials use by associate users or students in laboratories, please complete an "Application for Principal Investigator Authorization" (RMA-1 pdf form).
+If you are a principal investigator of a research project involving radioactive materials, and/or qualified individuals responsible for supervising radioactive materials use by associate users or students in laboratories, please complete an "Application for Principal Investigator Authorization" (RMA-1 pdf form).
 If you need help with the form, please see "Principal Investigator Authorization Application Instructions" (RMA-1a pdf form).

 Request a copy of the Campus Radioactive Materials Safety Manual (online version here) This manual specifies practices to aid radioisotope users in recognizing situations before hazards or violations actually occur.
 Each individual who uses radioactive material at the University at Buffalo must follow the procedures in this manual.